-- a. the research you will do and the methodologies you will use - b. how the research will address the identified problem, build on the current body of knowledge and enhance the adoption of new technologies - c. the education and training opportunities your project will provide to build capability and capacity in the industry and research sectors.
+- a.
+The research you will do and the methodologies you will use, including describing the role of your partners in the project (10 points) - b.
+How the research will address the identified problem, build on the current body of knowledge and enhance the adoption of new technologies (8 points) - c.
+The education and training opportunities your project will provide to build capability and capacity in the industry and research sectors (7 points).

-Capacity, capability and resources to deliver the project (25 points):
+Capacity, capability and resources to deliver the project (25 points)